DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 Unlike Gift Cards, Account Cards do not have a `fullcode` and interaction with their value is only possible via the Card object interface.

-To keep creation of Account Cards simpler, Lightrail does not require specifying a Program for Account Cards creation and uses a default Program automatically created under the hood.
+To keep creation of Account Cards simpler, Lightrail does not require specifying a Program for Account Card creation and uses a default Program automatically created under the hood.
 The principal Value Store of all of your Account Cards (in each currency) are derived from that default Program.

 ### Gift Cards